About Me and This Site

 Some time before Team Rocket's Jail Break disintegrated, I had started working on what would become this website.
 However, it began quite differently than the state it is today.

 Copy Cat started not as Copy Cat, but actually as Mew Caverns.
-It was a site to be dedicated to the Legendary Pokémon.
-By that time, Mew had become one of my favorite Pokémon.
-As such a elusive Pokémon, I figured she spent most of her time hiding, so I imagined a secret cave in which Mew and the other Legendaries could hide out in and relax.
+It was a site to be dedicated to the Legendary Pokemon.
+By that time, Mew had become one of my favorite Pokemon.
+As such a elusive Pokemon, I figured she spent most of her time hiding, so I imagined a secret cave in which Mew and the other Legendaries could hide out in and relax.
 Mew was to be the main star of the website.

 However, as I started working on the Mew Caverns, Mewtwo came into more and more prominence.
-The simple fact is, Mewtwo is just a much more versatile character than Mew is.
+The simple fact was, Mewtwo was just a much more versatile character than Mew was.
 What does Mew do actually?
 Flies around?
 Looks cute?
 Possesses mighty powers that she normally decides not to use?
 Plus, right at that time, I started learning all sorts of things I had never known before about Mewtwo.
 Finding out about The Birth of Mewtwo CD Drama was probably what pushed it all over the edge.
 More than half of my little site was devoted to Mewtwo already, and here was a vast new quantity of information that showed Mewtwo was an even more interesting character than the English version of Mewtwo Strikes Back had led me to believe.
 With such an imbalance, I decided it would be better to devote the website to Mewtwo (and Mew and maybe some other legendaries) rather than to Mew (and Mewtwo and some other legendaries).

 The great thing about Copy Cat is I can invest as much time as I want into it.
 Unlike Team Rocket's Jail Break, I'm not stuck having to kill myself so that the site is worth looking at.
-The site is not dependent on me watching the show or keeping absolutely 100% on top of the Pokémon news.
+The site is not dependent on me watching the show or keeping absolutely 100% on top of the Pokemon news.
 It really is based on The Birth of Mewtwo, The First Movie, Mewtwo Returns, and Mew and Mewtwo living in my closet.
 That's not going to change, so I don't need to worry so much.
 The information Copy Cat contains will still be valid if I happen to be unable to update for a few months.
 Yet, there are also parts of the site that I can always update, so it is not always static and boring.
 It's a nice mix, that keeps the pressure off me, while, I think, still providing an informative website that is also interesting enough for my visitors to want to return to now and again.
 At least I can hope, hehe.

-During the summer of 2004, the site was revamped with a pretty layout involving frames and an image map that took me quite some time to figure out (I was setting the pixel dimensions of the click-able areas manually, eep).
+During the summer of 2004, the site was revamped with a pretty layout involving frames and an image map that took me quite awhile to figure out (I was setting the pixel dimensions of the click-able areas manually, eep).
 I unfortunately do not have a screenshot of the site in action, but I do still have the image for the image map.
 I am sure you can imagine what would have been inside the window.
-One feature of this layout was image headings for each page, which were fun and let me make some subtle jokes, but weren't very flexible for later updating (and I later seriously regretted my choice of font).
+One feature of this layout was image headings for each page, which were fun and let me make some subtle jokes, but weren't very flexible for later updating (I later seriously regretted my choice of font).
 During this layout, I, of course, still used Masterball icons for bullets, but when you clicked on the navigation categories, you would be brought to a page containing a list of sub-pages.
-To differentiate those lists, rather than Masterballs, I instead used hover-over images of Mewtwo's black Pokéballs that I had found online somewhere.
-I was very fond of using hover-over images for everything back then, heh.
+To differentiate those lists, rather than Masterballs, I instead used hover-over images of Mewtwo's black Pokeballs that I had found online somewhere.
+I was very fond of hover-over images back then, heh.
 Here, you can play with this one:

 Around this time, my host, Geocities, was shutting my site down all the time for exceeding my hourly alloted bandwidth.
-Back then, I would edit the website live using the Geocities online editor, and I would refresh to check things, so I know I was eating a lot of bandwidth myself.
+Back then, I would edit the website live using Geocities' online editor, and I would refresh to check things, so I know I was eating a lot of bandwidth myself.
 And I definitely wanted as many visitors as possible to be able to look at the site too, without it turning off all the time.
 So, I looked for a new host, and during the summer of 2005, I moved the site to Fateback because they advertised free unlimited bandwidth.
 While I was moving, I decided to revamp everything (and I also started keeping the website as a backup of files I would edit and upload, rather than edit live).
 During the revamp, I made Copy Cat a more simplified layout because, while the other one was cool, it didn't work with Fateback's ads, and plus I had gotten complaints that it was a bit overly complicated to navigate.
 A simpler layout was easier to both edit and use, so that's what I did.
 (Also, you can see here, I continued using the header images from the previous layout for awhile, but, as they were no longer being viewed inside a fixed window, they looked too short and I eventually abandoned them.)

 I revamped the layout again the summer of 2007 because, while simple was nice, I wanted something a little bit more interesting to look at.
 I also really wanted to have the navigation present on every page, rather than forcing people to hit the back button all the time.
 This layout featured a purple navigation bar stuck to the left side of the screen, which was implemented in a hacky way due to limitations imposed by Fateback (I'll spare you the gruesome details).